-14/2013 on entrepreneurship continues, although the law on environmental assessment, adopted in December 2013, is not yet being fully implemented by various regions.
+14/2013 continues, entrepreneurship although the law on environmental assessment, adopted in December 2013, is not yet being fully implemented by various regions.
 Despite progress, the most recent indicators measuring ease to start-up a business show that it is more cumbersome to start-up a business in Spain than in other European countries sharing similar legal systems.